boovius/clarify/business_plan/clarify_one_pager.md

 Bit by little bit.

 While it may not exactly feel like it, you've already been building up a lot of momentum.
 And it's quite a lot easier to shift course a little bit than have to bring down all your momentum to stop and then completely change direction.

+### Dharma - the way - the journey over the destination

 ### Reorientation
 You are a lot closer than you probably think.
 You're most likely not miles off course from where you'd like to be.
 To be clear, whatever vague vision you have in mind of where you'd like to get to is not our goal.
 We're not going to use that target as a barometer of success whether or not we reach it.
 We're simply going to use it as a target to point our energies forward towards.